 Health Benefits of Goji Berries

 Goji berries are rich in nutrients.
-Some early studies using goji berry juice found possible benefits that included:
+Some early studies using goji berry juice found there may be some possible benefits that included:

 - A feeling of well-being and calmness

 - Better sleep

 - Weight loss

 - A boost to your immune system

 Many berries are good for you.
 It's not clear whether goji berries are better than other types of berries or if goji berry supplements would have the same health benefits as the berries themselves.